NM Women’s Vision Fast

-Severance: The eleven-day ceremony involves four days of preparation, four days and nights of fasting alone in a wilderness place, and three days of incorporation (elders circle).
+Program Overview: Severance: The 12 day ceremony involves four days of preparation, four days and nights of fasting alone in a wilderness place, and four days of incorporation.
 Two vibrant elder women will be your guides.
 You will be readied to physically, psychologically, mentally, and spiritually benefit from the experience of fasting alone in the wilderness.
 You will be given an ancient means of looking into the mirror of nature (the Four Shields).
 Preparation will also include the study of symbols, archetypes and ways common to vision fasts and rites of passage the world over.

-Threshold: The time of fasting and aloneness will take place in the Galisto Basin near Santa Fe, NM.
-Your teachers will maintain a safe perimeter around the area while you are alone and make sure you have sufficient water.
+Threshold: The time of fasting and aloneness will take place on Ghost Ranch Land above the Rio Chama, near Abiquiu, NM.
+This is the landscape of painter Georgia O’Keefe.
+It is a place of raw and intense beauty as well as kind whispering winds and souring birds.
+Your guides will maintain a safe perimeter around the area while you are alone and make sure you have sufficient water.
 Another person will fast nearby.
 The two of you will be buddies, each day leaving assurance of your well-being at a stone pile erected along the borders of your respective areas.

-Incorporation: You will return to human companionship and a feast, In the council of elders you will confirm the attainment of a new maturity.
-With the others, you will tell your story through creative expression.
-The elders will listen, help you to understand, and challenge you to give your vision practical feet -- to live the life you have earned.
-When all the stories have been told, you will celebrate with the others in a ceremony of gratitude, and then return to a life lived with new understanding.
+Incorporation: You will return to human companionship and a feast.
+In the story council, you will confirm the attainment of a new maturity, a new stage of life.
+With the others, you will tell your story.
+The elders will listen, help you to understand, and challenge you to give your vision practical feet — to live the life you have earned.
+When all the stories have been told, we will celebrate with a celebration dinner.

-Time & Location: We will hold camp among the Pinyon and Juniper strewn landscape near Cochiti Lake, NM.
-We encourage people to arrive on May 13th, the night before we officially start.
-The group will then come together for its first meeting at 10:00 a.m. on May 14th.
-We will complete our ceremony on the afternoon of May 25th.
+Time & Location: We will meet at the group camp at Cochiti Lake campground, among the Pinion and Juniper strewn landscape.
+We encourage people to arrive on May 16th, the night before we officially start.
+The group will then come together for its first meeting at 10:00 a.m. on May 17th.
+We will complete our ceremony on the afternoon of May 28th.
+ADDITIONAL FEES: Camping Fees TBD.
+All additional fees will be communicated by guides and collected at the time of the program.